Renaming of geographical objects in the Russian Far East: Renaming campaign

 In 1972–1974, as a result of the USSR's armed conflict with China over Damansky Island (1969), in Primorsky Krai and, to a lesser extent, in neighboring regions, a massive renaming of geographical objects and settlements was carried out in order to get rid of toponyms of Chinese origin.

-At the same time, not only Chinese names were replaced (Suifun-he was renamed to the Razdolnaya River, Yanchi-he - to the Tsukanovka River), but also Tungusic names (Adimi - renamed to the Poima River, Sidimi - to the Narva River, Tulamu Bay - to Slavyanka Bay).
+At the same time, not only Chinese names were replaced (Suifun-he was renamed to the river Razdolnaya, Yanchi-he to the Tsukanovka River), but also Tungusic names (Adimi renamed to the Poyma river, Sidimi to the Narva River, Tulamu Bay to Slavyanka Bay).

-Non-indigenous place names also suffered: for example, Amerika Bay and Manchzhur Bay were renamed Nakhodka Bay and Baklan Bay, respectively.
-These objects were originally named after the Russian sea vessels that explored the Pacific coast in the 19th century: the corvette Amerika and the transport Manjur.
+Non-indigenous place names were also affected.
+For example, Amerika Bay and Manchzhur Bay were renamed Nakhodka Bay and Baklan Bay, respectively.
+These objects were originally named after the Russian sea vessels that explored the Pacific coast in the 19th century: the corvette Amerika and the gunboat Mandzhur.
 Any toponym whose sound showed unfavorable political connotations for that period was considered unreliable, regardless of the origin of this toponym.

 As a result of the renaming, Primorsky Krai has largely lost its toponymic identity.
 Most of the new names are not associated with the region historically, ethnographically or geographically - for example, the Ilistaya River ("muddy", formerly Lefou), the Tikhaya River ("quiet", formerly Telyanza), Mount Obzornaya ("lookout", formerly Khalaza), Lazurnaya Bay ("azure", formerly Feldhausen or Shamora), - or they duplicate the Russian-language names of nearby objects - for example, the Arsenyevka River (formerly Daubikhe), the Razdolnaya River (formerly Suifun), Mount Livadiyskaya (formerly Pidan).

-Among the small number of indigenous place names that have been preserved are the names of the Ussuri, Sungacha and Bikin rivers and Lake Khanka.
+Among the small number of indigenous place names that have been preserved are the names of the Ussuri, Sungacha and Bikin rivers, as well as Lake Khanka.